 I have written elsewhere about Bonhoeffer's theology of responsibility.
 For present purposes, we may simply note that, in his early dissertation writings, Bonheoffer rejects the foundational modern concept of the autonomous 'I' for whom the will is the locus of responsibility.
-While Bonhoeffer does not write at length about responsibility in his early dissertation writings, responsibility may be considered as 'a problem of act', that is, as a problem of agency and individual freedom, via his critique of ideas of personhood in the philosophy of Kant, Hegel,
+While Bonhoeffer does not write at length about responsibility in his early dissertation writings, responsibility may be considered as 'a problem of act', that is, as a problem of agency and individual freedom, via his critique of ideas of personhood in the philosophy of Kant, Hegel, Husserl, et al. Similarly, responsibility may be considered as a problem of 'being' via his critique of Heidegger's concept of existence as 'always-being-already-guilty'.
+Bonhoeffer, in effect, cuts through questions about the limits of responsibility understood exclusively as a reflexive relation that links agents to actions by a causal tie.
+He reverses the meaning of responsibility from I-You-I to You-I-You, or You-We-You which, I suggest, potentially makes a difference to how Christian people might think about responsibility as church globally today.

-&lt;sup>9 See Esther D. Reed, 'he Limits of Individual Responsibility: Dietrich Bonhoeffer's Reversal of Agent-Act-Consequence' in Journal of the Society of Christian Ethics 37.2, Fall/Winter 2017.
+9 See E.D.
+Reed, "The Limits of Individual Responsibility: Dietrich Bonhoeffer's Reversal of Agent-Act-Consequence", in Journal of the Society of Christian Ethics 37.2 (2017), 39-58.